-Practicum & Seminar (licensure students only)......4 creditsECE 794Practicum - 300 hours (2 credits) Fall, SpringGuided and evaluated by a licensed/certified early childhood teacherin the classroom and a Cambridge College early childhood supervisor.Practicum locations are subject to DESE regulations and mustbe discussed with the program chair and approved by the pre-practicum/practicum coordinator.
+riacticum & Seminar4 Cleurs ECE 794 Practicum- 300 hours (2 credits) Fall, Spring Guided and evaluated by a licensed/certified early childhood teacher in the classroom and a Cambridge College early childhood supervisor.
+Practicum locations are subject to DESE regulations and must

+Practicum locations are subject to DESE regulations and must be discussed with the program chair and approved by the prepracticum/practicum coordinator.